A Rose for Emily: Characters

 The Narrator - Unnamed.
 A presumed townsperson who watches the events of Emily's life unfold in their entirety.
-The story is presented to the reader in a non-chronological order; this suggests that the story may have been patched together by multiple tellers.
+The narrator speaks in first-person plural, meaning that they refer to themselves as "we," or "us," seemingly in solidarity with the other townspeople.
+The story is presented to the reader in a non-chronological order.
 Some parts of the story are repeated, such as Homer's disappearance, the idea that Emily and Homer will get married, and Emily's refusal to pay taxes, indicating that the narrator is a voice for the town.

 Colonel Sartoris - The former mayor who remitted Emily's taxes.
 While he is in the story very little, his decision to remit Emily's taxes leads to her refusal to pay them ever again, contributing to her stubborn personality.
 The reason for Sartoris remitting her taxes is never given, only that he told Emily it was because her father loaned the money to the town.

 Mr. Grierson - Emily's father, the patriarchal head of the Grierson family.
-His control over Emily's personal life prohibited her from romantic involvement.
+He is implied to have forbidden Emily from marrying.
 The reason for his refusal to let Emily court men is not explained in the story.
-Whatever the reason, Mr. Grierson shapes the person that Emily becomes.
-His decision to ban all men from her life drives her to kill the first man she is attracted to and can be with, Homer Barron, to keep him with her permanently.

 The cousins - Emily's extended relatives from Alabama.
 They come to town during Emily's courting of Homer Barron to check on Emily's well-being.
 They are thought of as even more uptight and stuffy than Emily by the townspeople.
 They are called in to prevent Emily and Homer from marrying; however, they are later sent back home so that the two can be wed.
 It is speculated that there may be some type of dispute between Emily and the cousins, indicated by them living far away from Emily and the fact that they did not attend Emily's father's funeral.

 Tobe - Emily's cook/gardener, who also acts as her family retainer.
-Tobe was loyal to Emily during her life and zealously respected her privacy.
+He is Black and almost never speaks.
 During the years of her isolation, he provided no details of her life to the townspeople.
 He promptly disappears directly following her death.
-He became old and stooped from all his work while Emily grew obese and immobile.